Fire and rescue services

 More information:

-The crime rate in Bosnia and Herzegovina is moderate.
+The crime rate is moderate.
 Home and vehicle break-ins are common, particularly in Sarajevo.
 Pickpocketing and bag snatching is common.
 Take extra care in crowded tourist areas and on public transport.

 Firearms are widely available.
 Travellers may not be targets, but you risk being in the wrong place at the wrong time, especially late at night.